UMSI class notes

 Anne Cox, MSI ’12, has been working as a photograph archivist at the State Historical Society of Missouri in Columbia, Missouri, since June 2012.
 She and her husband Steve are expecting their first child in October 2016.
 She remembers going to the Shedd Aquarium in Chicago for ASB.
 She loved being behind the scenes of the aquarium, seeing how its library worked, and helping with its fairly new archive effort.
 (7/16)

 Naim Falandino, MSI '12, and his wife, Veronica, recently returned from a trip to Scotland where they introduced their son, Ronan, to his great-grandparents.
 Naim is chief data scientist at Deepfield in Ann Arbor.
-Veronica is currently the assistant director for graduate programs at the School of Information.
-(9/16)
+Veronica is currently the associate director for admissions and student affairs at the School of Information.

 Omid Farivar, MSI '12, has been working as a UX researcher at Facebook for over two years.
 “My SI degree was pivotal in landing me my first job, where I had to make the case for a position to be created for me.”
 His favorite SI memories were parties that he threw with his friend Mo Ibrahim where Omid was the house DJ.
 (12/16)